grammarly/rocker-compose/README.md

 There is an official [docker-compose](https://github.com/docker/compose) tool which is made exactly for the same purpose.
 But we found that it is missing a few key features that makes us unable using it for deployments.
 For us, composition tool should:

 1. Be able to read the manifest (configuration file) and run an isolated chain of containers
-2. Support all Docker's configuration options, such as all you can do with plain `docker run`, you can do with `compose` *for some options, docker-compose do not have the most intuitive names, rocker-compose uses convention to fit the names of original run spec*
+2. Support all Docker's configuration options, such as all you can do with plain `docker run`, you can do with `compose` *(for some options, docker-compose do not have the most intuitive names, rocker-compose uses convention to fit the names of original run spec)*
 3. Be idempotent.
-Only affected containers should be restarted. *docker-compose simply restarts everything on every run*
+Only affected containers should be restarted. *(docker-compose simply restarts everything on every run)*
-4. Support configurable namespaces and avoid name clashes between apps *docker-compose does not even support underscores in container names, that's a bummer*
+4. Support configurable namespaces and avoid name clashes between apps *(docker-compose does not even support underscores in container names, that's a bummer)*
 5. Remove containers that are not in the manifest anymore *docker-compose does not*
 6. Respect any changes that can be made to containers configuration.
-Any change should effect in a container restart.
 Images can be updated, their names might stay same, in cases of using `:latest` tags
-7. Dependency graph cat also define which actions can run in parallel, utilize it
+7. Dependency graph can also define which actions may run in parallel, utilize it
 8. Support templating in the manifest file.
-Not just putting ENV variables, but also be able to do conditionals, etc. *docker-compose does not have it, but they recently came up with a [pretty good solution](https://github.com/docker/compose/issues/1377), which we may adopt soon as well*
+Not just putting ENV variables, but also be able to do conditionals, etc. *(docker-compose does not have it, but they recently came up with a [pretty good solution](https://github.com/docker/compose/issues/1377), which we may adopt soon as well)*

 Contributing these features to docker-compose was also an option, but we decided to come up with own solution due the following reasons: